 Optometrists are allied health care practitioners who have earned the Doctor of Optometry degree.
-They are not medical doctors, have not attended medical school, do not have an MD degree and have not undergone the advanced hospital based training for a minimum of four years after medical school.
+They are not medical doctors, have not attended medical school, do not have an MD degree and have not undergone advanced hospital-based training for a minimum of four years after medical school.
 Optometrists graduate from optometry school, not medical school.
-Optometrists examine eyes for both vision and health problems, and prescribe eyeglasses and contact lenses to correct refractive errors.
+Optometrists examine eyes for both vision and health problems and prescribe eyeglasses and contact lenses to correct refractive errors.
 Optometrists can prescribe some medications for eye diseases and eye conditions.
 Optometrists do not perform eye surgery.

 In comparison to the training of an ophthalmologist described above, this is the training to become an optometrist: